 If you’re new to a company or industry, one of the biggest questions on any candidates’ mind is: What happens after I get hired?
 Martin walks candidates through what they can expect after getting hired, and the support Ace provides to help every Welder/Fabricator successful.
 Not only is this a practical piece of information, the emotion behind it is aspirational and optimistic.
 Candidates hear this and picture themselves being hired, meeting Martin and getting started.
 Or they don’t, which is equally important.
 If the job doesn’t feel like a fit, candidates will have to consider that as they think about onboarding.

-Hope you enjoyed this deep dive into Ace Metal Crafts!
+Hope you enjoyed this deep dive into Ace Metal Crafts and their awesome job video!
 As a result of this video, they received the biggest influx of qualified candidates that they had seen in years.
 You can do that too by applying some of these principles to your own video!

 By: Abby Cheesman